K–8 Curriculum

 - Math – Saxon Math

-- Social Studies – Pearson My World
+- Social Studies – My World by Pearson

-- Science – McGraw-Hill
+- Science – Nancy Larson Science

 Social Studies: Fourth graders focus on regions of the United States.
 Students also complete a unit about Missouri in fourth grade social studies.

-Technology: Students develop keyboarding and word processing skills to create content.
+Technology: Students develop keyboarding and word-processing skills to create content.
 Fourth graders are using Google Apps for education along with many other programs and websites to integrate technology into all areas of learning.

 Reading: Students sharpen their reading skills in the Accelerated Reader program.